 Working with Traders

 Before you bin something, think recycling.
 You can put paper, cardboard, plastic and cans in the same bin.
-Please separate glass and landfill waste like bottles, waste food and non plastic wrappers.
+Please separate glass and landfill rubbish like bottles, leftover food and non plastic wrappers.
 Over the Festival weekend you will see The 'Towersey Wombles' keeping our recycling and litter points are kept clean and tidy and ensuring the right items are put in the right recycling bin.
-Please help to make their job easier by sorting your rubbish.
+Please help to make their job easier by sorting your waste.
 It used to be called Rubbish, maybe then Litter, now think Landfill.
 If it doesn’t go in recycling, it will be going into a hole in the ground; the holes are getting very full and contaminating the earth.
 Think again.